Chris Bettney

-Chris Bettney (born 27 October 1977) is an English former professional footballer who plays for Rainworth Miners Welfare.
+Chris Bettney (born 27 October 1977) is an English former professional footballer.

 Born in Chesterfield, England, Bettney can also play up front and scored his first league goal for Harrogate Town with a volley against Farsley Celtic in a 1–0 home win on 7 February 2007.
 He added to his tally soon after with a free-kick away to Workington in Harrogate's 3–2 loss on 24 February 2007.
 In June 2008, he left Harrogate Town for Bradford Park Avenue.
 However, only six months later, he moved to Retford United, for whom he made his debut against Rushall Olympic.